 Regulations governing the use of glazed windows, doors, storefronts and/or partitions vary widely.
-It is the responsibility of the building owner, architect, contractor or installer to ensure that products selected confirm to all applicable codes and regulations.
+It is the responsibility of the building owner, architect, contractor or installer to ensure that products selected conform to all applicable codes and regulations.
 Read our guide on building regulations for doors and windows for more information.

-Quickslide can assume no obligation or responsibility whatsoever for failure of the building owner, architect, contractor or installer to comply with all applicable laws and ordinances and safety and building codes with the exception of CE Marking.
+Quickslide can assume no obligation or responsibility whatsoever for the failure of the building owner, architect, contractor or installer to comply with all applicable laws and ordinances and safety and building codes with the exception of CE Marking.